awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 }
 ```

-To allow authenticated users, attach the preceding policy to the Amazon Cognito Identity pool role and to the Amazon Cognito Identity using the [AttachPolicy](https://docs.aws.amazon.com/iot/latest/apireference/API_AttachPolicy.html) API\.
+To allow authenticated users, attach the preceding policy to the Amazon Cognito Identity pool role and to the Amazon Cognito Identity using the AWS IoT Core [AttachPolicy](https://docs.aws.amazon.com/iot/latest/apireference/API_AttachPolicy.html) API\.

 **Note**
-When authorizing Amazon Cognito identities, considers both policies and grants the least privileges specified\.
+When authorizing Amazon Cognito identities, AWS IoT Core considers both policies and grants the least privileges specified\.
 An action is allowed only if both policies allow the requested action\.
 If either policy disallows an action, that action is unauthorized\.

 **MQTT**